 Founded in 2015, we are the largest robotics club in JCPS.
 There are three VEX VRC and one FIRST FRC teams.
 Meeting times are from 2:30-4:00 PM on Wednesdays when school is in session.
 They have one lots of trophies for me!
 I'm also fortunate to have two co-captains, the great Shawn Canaday and the incredible Chris Brown.

 Gillybot is my personal robotic platform.
 I developed him over a period of six years by combining different Makeblock kits.
-He currently runs on a Me Auriga microprocessor backed by a Latte Panda single board.
+He currently runs on a Me Auriga microprocessor with a Bluetooth controller.
 Gillybot is the unofficial mascot of our magnet, and he has made numerous appearances at robotics tournaments, Makerfaires, and the VBS program at my church.

 The Clawbots were one of our first purchases with the Verizon grant.
 We bought a class set, and the poor bots have certainly seen some mileage.
 I'm in the process of attaining some of the newer V5 units.
 We use these in our junior classes to teach C+ programing.